gkudelis/gkudelis.github.io/index.md

-Hello!
+Well Hello!
 My name is Giedrius Kudelis.
 I am a software engineer with experience in web development.
 I'm interested in data science and machine learning in particular, I enjoy learning programming languages and participating in hackathons.
 This site is a repository of projects I find interesting and want to write up